Paternity Testing for Peace of Mind

 An alleged father is excluded as the biological father if STR markers found in his profile are not shared with the child.
 The Test Results Table lists each STR marker tested with the probability of its occurrence in the general population.

 What is the paternity index (PI)?

-The paternity index compares the likelihood that an allele was passed on by the alleged father to the child, to the probability that a randomly selected unrelated man of similar ethnic background has passed that same allele on to the child.
+The paternity index compares the likelihood that an allele (alternative form of a gene) was passed on by the alleged father to the child, to the probability that a randomly selected unrelated man of similar ethnic background has passed that same allele on to the child.